Helping bodies shape storiesβ¦

 Bodywork is one of the most direct ways back to ease.
 To your shoulders.
 Your jaw.
 Your low back.
 Your breath.
 I work with hands and presence, not to loosen you for an hour, but to help something actually release and to help you tune into the subtleties beneath the skin.

 I'm a bodyworker and medical anthropologist, with a decade spent in narrative sense-making and complex systems work.
 It shapes how I touch: I'm listening as much as treating.
-Your wellbeing is bigger than the knot in your back, and I work with both.
+Your wellbeing is bigger than the feeling of a knot in your back, and I work with both.

-Massage and myofascial therapy sit alongside yoga and body-based workshops here (more on those elsewhere), with embodied and systemic coaching coming soon.
+Massage and myofascial therapy sit alongside yoga and body-based workshops here (more on those elsewhere), with embodied and systemic coaching.

 Whatever brings you here, I'll meet you as a human being first.